Cognac is one of those quintessential French drinks. But what makes cognac so great – and how do you choose the best cognac for you?

 Maison Martell has two excellent contenders for cognacs that sit atop of the range.

-Martell XO is the House’s signature interpretation of the prestigious Grande Champagne terroir, instantly identifiable for its intense taste and bold, contemporary design.
+On the other hand, Martell XO is the House’s signature interpretation of the prestigious Grande Champagne terroir, instantly identifiable for its intense taste and bold, contemporary design.

 In a separate category of cognac altogether, for an unprecedented combination of richness and complexity go no further than Martell Chanteloup XXO, a blend of 450 very old eaux-de-vie.